tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 started with a scope per client request, and then a scope per test, and then we added scopes within the scopes when we were creating more local references than anticipated.
-Eventually, it did get very difficult for teams with programmers of varying experience levels to be sure that the number of extant references stayed bounded for all possible code paths and inputs.
+Eventually, it did get very difficult for multiple teams of programmers of varying experience levels to be sure that the number of extant references stayed bounded for all possible code paths and inputs.

 ## Linear Types